DMM TOC > 200 Commercial Mail Letters, Cards, Flats and Parcels > 250 Parcel Select|

 2. A detailed list accompanies each mailing or mailing segment, sequenced numerically by the numbers assigned to sacks/pallets in the mailing, that shows the Post Office where the mail is to be entered (entry Post Office), a unique identifier for the mailing or mailing segment that also appears on the corresponding postage statement(s), the name and address of the mailer, the permit number (if applicable), the date of mailing, individual line entries for each sack/pallet, and the total number of pieces to each zone and in the entire mailing or mailing segment.
 Line entries for sacks/pallets containing mail for only one zone must show the sack/pallet number, the sortation level, the zone for which the mail is destined, and the total number of pieces for the sack/pallet.
 Entries for sacks/pallets containing mail for more than one zone must also show (by zone) the number of pieces to each 3-digit ZIP Code area and the total number of pieces for that zone for the sack/pallet.
 Mailings are not accepted if there are discrepancies between the information in the detailed listing or on the postage statement and the results of USPS random verification of piece counts and postage.

-Each piece in a Parcel Select mailing must bear a price marking.
+[1-17-16] Each piece in a Parcel Select mailing must bear a price marking under 220.127.116.11.
 Markings must appear in either the postage area described in 202.3.7, or in the address area on the line directly above or two lines above the address if the marking appears alone (when no other information appears on that line).
-The “Standard Post” marking is not allowed on any Parcel Select mailpiece.
-The following product markings are required:
+The “USPS Retail Ground” marking is not allowed on any Parcel Select mailpiece.

 3.0 Sack Labels